 Here is an edited and numbered version of Caroline B Le Row's classic English As She Is Taught: Genuine Answers to Examination Questions in Our Public Schools (1887).
-English As She Is Taught is a bit like The Funny Dictionary: Illustrated (2018).
+English As She Is Taught is a bit like The Funny Dictionary: An A-Z of Kids' Funny Definitions (2018).

 In his introduction to the 1887 publication, Mark Twain explained: